-This North Carolina itinerary features stops that are all within two to five hours from the next.
+This North Carolina itinerary pictured above features stops that are all within two to five hours from the next.
 This makes it easier to skip a couple of places if you’re short on time or just make a quick stop.

 If you have more than a few weeks for your road trip, you may want to settle in and hang out in one place for a while.
 You can also add in some other stops since North Carolina is home to many remarkable cities.

 Are you ready for the fun part?
 Let’s take a look at the ultimate North Carolina itinerary for an epic road trip!